pfalcon/pycopy/docs/library/usocket.rst

   must be 0. *scopeid* is the interface scope identifier for link-local addresses.
 Note the domain names are not accepted as *ipv6_address*, they should be resolved first using `usocket.getaddrinfo()`.
-Availability of IPv6 support depends on a `MicroPython port`.
+Availability of IPv6 support depends on a `Pycopy port`.

 Functions
 ---------